abajwa-hw/hdp-datascience-demo/README.md

 - https://www.coursera.org/course/ml

 ##### Setup demo - Option 1: Import prebuilt VM
-We have built a VM with the demo starting with a HDP 2.1 sandbox [here](https://dl.dropboxusercontent.com/u/114020/Hortonworks_Sandbox_2.1_MLdemo.ova) (Currently uploading)
+There is a prebuilt VM with the demo running on a HDP 2.1 sandbox [here](https://dl.dropboxusercontent.com/u/114020/Hortonworks_Sandbox_2.1_MLdemo.ova)

 You can simply import it into VMware Fusion, start the VM and follow the instructions in the readme under /root

+A version of the demo VM running on HDP 2.2 sandbox is currently being worked on

 ##### Setup demo - Option 2: Setup demo on 2.1 sandbox VM